trickydee/ultramegausb-atari-st-rpikbd/README.md

 The original project was initially created by fieldofcows in 2020 https://github.com/fieldofcows/atari-st-rpikb.
 This project builds on this great foundation to improve compatability, stability and add support for many modern game controllers.

+The "ultramegausb" title is intended to highlight the massively enhanced USB compatability from the great work of TinyUSB project and associated projects listed below.

+This project is opensource and I am happy to recieve PR's and issues to further improve capabilies.
+Lookout for a published roadmap of new features and an easy to build hardware device you can self manufacture.

 ## USB Support
 USB HID Keyboards